Equinophobia

 Equinophobia or hippophobia is a psychological fear of horses.
-Equinophobia is derived from the Greek word φόβος (phóbos), meaning "fear" and the Latin word equus, meaning "horse".
-The term hippophobia is also derived from the Greek word phóbos with the prefix derived from the Greek word for horse, ἵππος (híppos).
+Equinophobia is derived from Ancient Greek φόβος (phóbos), meaning "fear" and the Latin word equus, meaning "horse".
+The term hippophobia is also derived from the same Ancient Greek word phóbos with the prefix derived from the Ancient Greek word for horse, ἵππος (híppos).
 Sufferers of equinophobia may also fear other hoofed animals such as donkeys and mules.

 An example of the phobia can be found in Freud's psychoanalytic study of Little Hans.

 Symptoms

 The following symptoms can be exhibited when a person suffering from equinophobia either thinks of a horse or is physically near one: